jgzhong/jgzhong.github.io/_pages/about.md

 Introduction
 ======
 Hello, I am Jiageng Zhong.
 I am a graduate student at Wuhan University, majoring in photogrammetry and remote sensing.
+My research interest lies in the field of 3D Computer Vision, particularly including 3D reconstruction, SLAM, and scene understanding as well as their applications in many different field.

 For more info